PadraicMellett/Project-2-Crypto-Indicator/README.md

 Project Description

--	Our goal is to test the performance off 3 major trading indicators that generate buy and sell signals to test their performance over a given time series on 3 major stock assets. - All indicators are oscillators, meaning they oscillate between a range of values
+-	Our goal is to test the performance off 3 major trading indicators that generate buy and sell signals to test their performance over a given time series on 3 major stock assets

+- All indicators are oscillators, meaning they oscillate between a range of values

 Indicators:
 -	MACD – Moving Average Convergence Divergence